Pipeline Summary

 Explanation of SLURM Directives

 Note that the SLURM directives are used to launch the Tractor workflow, which in turn will schedule SLURM jobs.
+This will have to be configured by the user.
 Thus, this launch job itself doesn’t have large CPU memory requirements.

 Flag (#SBATCH ) | Description |